dhanesh123in/langchain-examples/README.md

     ```
 7. Check LangSmith for traces of the run.

 This is based on the example [here](https://langchain-ai.github.io/langgraph/tutorials/rag/langgraph_adaptive_rag_local/#llm) but a PGVector vectorstore is used in this example, which can be scaled independently.
 Also `lxml` parser is used in `WebBaseLoader`, which extracts more contents than the default html parser for the population of the vectorstore.
+I have also made some improvements in the state management in the workflow (clearing of results when retries exceeded).